-Both pavement ants and carpenter ants can become pests in the home.
-Carpenter ants are larger and prefer to build their nests in wooden furniture, floor boards and other timber.
+Both pavement ants (Tetramorium caespitum) and carpenter ants (Camponotus spp.) can become pests in the home.
+Carpenter ants are larger and prefer to build their nests in wooden furniture, floor boards, and other timber.
 Pavement ants invade in search of food and can get into pantries and kitchen cupboards as well as other places in the home where moisture or food can be found.
-Eradicate an ant infestation by lining entry ways with borax.
-Fill any entry holes or cracks in walls, floors and door ways to prevent ants from coming into the building.
+Eradicate an ant infestation by lining entryways with borax.
+Fill any entry holes or cracks in walls, floors, and doorways to prevent ants from coming into the building.

-Fleas are tiny insects that are adept at jumping and difficult to see with the naked eye.
-The only food source for fleas is blood, though they do not discriminate between species and will feed from any potential host including people and their pets.
-Sprinkle borax across all floor surfaces including hardwood, tile, carpet and cement to eliminate a flea infestation.
+Fleas (Siphonaptera) are tiny insects that are adept at jumping and difficult to see with the naked eye.
+The only food source for fleas is blood, though they don't discriminate between species and will feed from any potential host, including people and their pets.
+Sprinkle borax across all floor surfaces including hardwood, tile, carpet, and cement, to eliminate a flea infestation.
 Allow borax to remain for 24 to 48 hours before you vacuum it up.

-Silverfish infest papers, boxes, book bindings, starched clothing and wallpaper.
+Silverfish (Lepisma saccharina) infest papers, boxes, book bindings, starched clothing, and wallpaper.
 Silverfish have tapered bodies and long antennae on both ends.
-Silverfish are wingless insects that eat paper and similar surfaces by chewing irregular patches of surface away.
+These wingless insects eat paper and similar surfaces by chewing irregular patches of the surface away.
 To eliminate a silverfish infestation, line infested areas with fine borax powder.
-Line bookcase shelves, the insides of cardboard boxes and walls around the laundry room to prevent silverfish infestation from causing damage to household belongings.
+Line bookcase shelves, the insides of cardboard boxes, and walls around the laundry room to prevent silverfish infestations from causing damage to household belongings.